RMcwey/README-Generator/README.md

 ## Installation

 1. Clone repository 2.
 Make sure that inquirer is installed.
-If not, then input nmp i inquirer in the terminal.
-3. Open terminal and run index 4. input answers
+If not, then input `nmp i` inquirer in the terminal.
+3. Open terminal and run index by typing in `node index` into the command line in your terminal 4. input answers

 ## Usage